Engnation/living-room-cleanup-simulation/README.md

 The project under development consists of a simulated environment that incorporates the following:

-* A close likenss of the authors living room using custom modeled SDF files
+* A close likenss of the author's living room using custom modeled SDF files

 * A pre-made model of a mobile manipulator robot (LoCoBot) from the Facebook research Pyrobot package